-A magazine for your ears with a focus on North Puget Sound.
-The program brings a daily offering of local commentary, national perspectives, Snohomish and Island county events, people and stories into your car and radio.
-From environmental issues to political discussions to interesting ideas and people, Sound Living is a look at the places we call “home.”
+With a focus on North Puget Sound, Sound Living brings you local commentary, national perspectives, Snohomish and Island county events, people and stories into your car and radio.
+From environmental issues to political discussions to interesting ideas and people, Sound Living is a look at the places we call home.

 A conversation with people who are waging peace in large and small ways.
 They may work together as a formal group, it may be an ad hoc coming together, or it may be only the work of one person, but the common goal is “peace on earth.”

 Every Sunday 4am-6am on KSER (a repeat of Tuesday's show), join Chris Wartes, with the best in 20th & 21st Generation Classical Music.
 Tell a friend about Classical Edge on KSER, they can visit our website at www.kser.org.